Importing metadata from a project (Watson Knowledge Catalog)

 If you did not configure a schedule, you can manually rerun the metadata import at any time in several ways:

-- Open the metadata import asset and select Import actions > Import again.
+- Open the metadata import asset and select Reimport assets.

-- Open the metadata import asset and click the job name beneath the asset name, which takes you to the job page.
+- Open the metadata import asset and click the job name in the About this metadata import side panel, which takes you to the job page.
 Click the run icon on this page.